sustrik/libdill/README.md

 Mark a channel as non-functional:

 ```
-int val = -1;
-int rc = chdone(ch, &val, sizeof(val));
+int chdone(chan ch);
 ```

-Once this function is called, all attempts to read from the channel will return the specified value with no blocking.
-All attems to send to the channel will result in EPIPE error.
+Once this function is called all subsequent attemps to send to this channel will result in EPIPE error.
+After all the items are received from the channel all the subsequent attemps to receive will fail with EPIPE error.

+In case of success the function returns 0.
+In case of error it returns -1 and sets `errno` to one of the following values:

+* `EINVAL`: Invalid argument.
+* `EPIPE`: `chdone()` was already called on the channel.

 ## Duplicating a channel handle